wamasoftware/wordpress-categoried-galary-plugin/readme.txt

 **Uploading in WordPress Dashboard**

-1. Download `categorize gallery.zip`
+1. Download `categorize gallery.zip`.
-2. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Add New' in the plugins dashboard.
-3. Navigate to the 'Upload' area
+3. Navigate to the 'Upload' area.
-4. Select `categorize gallery.zip` from your computer
+4. Select `categorize gallery.zip` from your computer.
-5. Click 'Install Now'
+5. Click 'Install Now'.
-6. Activate the plugin in the Plugin dashboard
+6. Activate the plugin in the Plugin dashboard.

 == Screenshots ==
 1)Add gallery.